-Partner Margaret Glass recently attended the 12th Annual Economic & Real Estate Forecast Symposium at the Jefferson Parish Performing Arts Center.
+The 12th Annual Economic & Real Estate Forecast Symposium was recently held at the Jefferson Parish Performing Arts Center.
 The presenters focused on rising interest rates, increased insurance prices and other challenges.

 Panel on Economy: Trending into Uncharted Territory